knative/docs/docs/serving/spec/knative-api-specification-1.0.md

   annotations defined by the specification.
 For more information on annotations and labels, see [here](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#label-selector-and-annotation-conventions).

-  Note that this would allow for new controllers to be added to the system, to detect these annotations/labels and act upon them, without requiring code changes to the core Knative components.
-As such, when possible, this mechanism is preferred.

 * Additional Properties<br>
   There might be times when annotations and labels can not be used to